This post may include affiliate links to find a product mentioned. See my full Disclosure Policy.

 October is almost over!
 I decided to put together one more Halloween decor project to celebrate the upcoming holiday.
 Learn to make this Elegant Ravens Nest Halloween Wreath Tutorial to glam up this holiday!

 I was actually digging through some of my floral remnants.
-Believe me, I have a lot of them hanging around the workshop, and I came across one of my wispy wreaths I had taken apart.
+Believe me, I have a lot of them hanging around the workshop, and I came across one of the wispy wreaths I had taken apart.
 I used pliers to pull apart some of the twigs for another project and discarded the leftover wreath in my to-do pile.
 When I picked it up and it struck me that it looked sort of like a moon or a hoop wreath

 Well, that got me going on a hunt for more items.
 I pulled out my fabulous rooster feather boa that I use for Halloween costumes or sometimes hanging around the background of my Halloween vignettes.
-The boa’s feathers reminded me of crows or ravens feathers.
+The boa’s feathers reminded me of crow or ravens feathers.
 So I pulled out my faux crows and went to work!

 Ravens Nest Halloween Wreath